Skip to main content

 Instructions

 Instructions are a description of what should happen in this conversation turn.
 Instructions can be treated as a very focused prompt for that specific turn of conversation.
 Full Markdown is supported such that you can provide lists or bullets as part of your instructions.
+If your agent is multi-modal, you can also add channel specific instructions for chat vs voice separately.
+This feature is especially useful in cases where you’re trying to get the agent to share a phone number which would be spelled out number by number over call but passed along as is on chat.

 Script